Proximal Causal Inference for Complex Longitudinal Studies: Introduction

 \section{Introduction}

 A common assumption for causal inference from observational longitudinal data is the so-called ``sequential randomization assumption (SRA)'' \citep{robins1986new, robins1987graphical, robins1997causal, robins1997marginal, robins1999association}, which states that at each follow-up time, one has measured a sufficiently rich set of covariates to ensure that conditional on covariate and treatment history, subjects are exchangeable across observed treatment values received at that time point.
 This fundamental assumption is inherently untestable empirically, without introducing a different untestable assumption, and therefore must be taken on faith even with substantial subject matter knowledge at hand.
 For this reason, SRA is often the subject of much skepticism, mainly because it hinges on an assumed ability of the investigator to accurately measure covariates relevant to the various confounding mechanisms potentially present in the observational study.
 Realistically, confounding mechanisms can rarely if ever, be learned with certainty from measured covariates.
-Therefore, the most one can hope for in practice, is that covariate measurements are at best proxies of the true underlying confounding mechanism operating in a given observational study.
+Therefore, practically in a given observational study, one can at most hope that covariate measurements are proxies of the true underlying confounding mechanism.
 Such acknowledgement invalidates any causal claim made on the basis of SRA.